Creamy Steak & Pasta Bowl

 That gooey provolone layer on top takes this meal to another level.

 A bowl of creamy pasta topped with pieces of beef and garnished with parsley.
-Pin it
+Save

 A bowl of creamy pasta topped with pieces of beef and garnished with parsley. | recipesbyhannah.com